Ameyk-byte/DES646/Readme.md

-#Personalized Learning Recommender using Nuero Personal Assistant
+# Nuero Personal Assistant (Personalized Learning Recommender)

 ## Overview
 This project is a **Personal Assistant** using **Python 3.10**.
 The assistant is designed to Personalize Learning.
 It also integrates multiple models and automation scripts to provide accurate responses, real-time data retrieval, task automation, image generation, and IoT control.